How Many Savings Accounts Should I have? [Hint: It’s Zero!]

 If you need to pay faster than that you can simply use a credit card and you won’t need to pay until the next billing cycle.
 Plus, you get points with most credit cards (which is why, like many people, I run as many of expenses through a card as I can even though I don’t need to, I just pay in full every month).

-With an SBLOC or a margin loan you have an additional layer of liquidity to access your cash at low rates (usually 7% or less) if you want to defer paying even longer.
+You can also set an SBLOC or a margin loan, which is where you pledge your investments as collateral and get a line of credit in return.
+You then have an additional layer of liquidity to access your cash at low rates if you want to defer paying even longer.

 Closing thought: is today the day you make a change?

 Are you really still wondering … how many savings accounts should I have?

 Savings accounts are great for banks and terrible for you.
 It gives banks the capital they need to use to turn around and lend out.
 Meanwhile, they pay you pennies.
 You can easily invest your money instead and still have plenty of access to liquidity if you need it.

 If you like this article, check out our top hits:

 At Personal Finance Guru, we want to help you maximize your lifestyle through personal finance.
 You can trust the integrity of our independent financial advice.
 Our opinions are our own and have not been provided, reviewed, approved, or endorsed by any advertiser or financial product provider.
 To support and grow the site, however, we may receive compensation from the issuers of some products.